The Goldman Sachs Group (NYSE:GS) Stock Price Up 0.7%

-The Goldman Sachs Group (NYSE:GS – Get Free Report) last released its quarterly earnings data on Monday, April 15th.
-The investment management company reported $11.58 EPS for the quarter, topping analysts’ consensus estimates of $8.54 by $3.04.
+The Goldman Sachs Group (NYSE:GS – Get Free Report) last announced its quarterly earnings results on Monday, April 15th.
+The investment management company reported $11.58 EPS for the quarter, beating the consensus estimate of $8.54 by $3.04.
+The business had revenue of $14.21 billion for the quarter, compared to analyst estimates of $12.94 billion.
 The Goldman Sachs Group had a return on equity of 8.65% and a net margin of 8.17%.
-The firm had revenue of $14.21 billion for the quarter, compared to the consensus estimate of $12.94 billion.
-During the same quarter in the prior year, the company posted $8.79 earnings per share.
-The firm’s revenue was up 16.1% on a year-over-year basis.
-On average, equities analysts predict that The Goldman Sachs Group, Inc. will post 32.76 earnings per share for the current year.
+The Goldman Sachs Group’s quarterly revenue was up 16.1% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $8.79 EPS.
+As a group, research analysts anticipate that The Goldman Sachs Group, Inc. will post 35.15 EPS for the current year.

 The Goldman Sachs Group Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Thursday, June 27th.
-Shareholders of record on Thursday, May 30th will be issued a dividend of $2.75 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 27th.
+Shareholders of record on Thursday, May 30th will be paid a $2.75 dividend.
+This represents a $11.00 dividend on an annualized basis and a yield of 2.72%.
 The ex-dividend date of this dividend is Thursday, May 30th.
-This represents a $11.00 annualized dividend and a yield of 2.72%.
-The Goldman Sachs Group’s dividend payout ratio (DPR) is presently 42.95%.
+The Goldman Sachs Group’s dividend payout ratio is currently 42.95%.

 About The Goldman Sachs Group